m2osw/communicatord/README.md

 # Introduction

 The Snap!
-Communicator daemon is a way to send messages to any one of your services on your entire network.
+Communicator daemon is a way to send messages to any one of your services on your entire cluster of Snap!
+Websites.
+This is a form of RPC system that works on a standalone computer or in a complete cluster.

 What you need to do for this to work is:

-1. Link against the communicator library
+1. Link against the eventdispatcher library
-2. Register your services with the local Snap!
+2. Register your services with your local Snap!
 Communicator
 3. Send messages to the Snap!
 Communicator
-4. List for messages from the Snap!
+4. List of the messages you understand with the Snap!
 Communicator
 5. Tell each Snap!
 Communicator where the others are

 Point (5) is only if you have more than one computer.

-Points (1) to (4) are to make it works where all your service only need to know about the Snap!
+Points (1) to (4) are to make it work where all your services only need to know about the Snap!
 Communicator.
 All the other services are auomatically messaged through the communicator.

+In other words, once your service connects to the Snap!
+Communicator, it is visible to all the other services that are connected to a Snap!
+Communicator in the entire cluster.
+Sending a message from service A to service B is 100% managed by the Snap!
+Communicator, wherever these services are running (on computer X, and Z for example).
+The Snap!
+Communicator is capable of creating a graph in case you use multiple networks and need to have intermediary Snap!
+Communicators used to send a message between two services.

 # Library